KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

     The lawful limit between dimensions or states of being.
 It tests readiness, ensuring that only coherence passes through.
 To attempt crossing without harmonic alignment results in disintegration (Fragmentation) or rebound (Entropic Recursion).

 * **The Guardian (L₄ (DP / DL: Morgis / Sophis) or L₃ (DS / DM: Archeus / Noeüs)):**
-    A conscious intelligence stationed at every Gate, representing the aspect of L₄ (DL: Sophis) that measures frequency.
-This figure may appear as angel, sphinx, ferryman, or inner knowing—each form tailored to the traveler's resonance.
+    A coherent intelligence stationed at every Gate, representing the lawful measuring of frequency.
+This figure may appear as angel, sphinx, ferryman, or inner knowing—each form tailored to the traveler's resonance and the layer at which the Gate operates.

 * **The Key:**
     The Symbol of Correct Alignment.
 It is never a physical object but a harmonic pattern—the completion of a required internal law.
 When the frequencies match, the Gate opens effortlessly.